lavanya23/MableBackEndCodeTest/README.md

 - **Account Balance**: Load Account Balance for a Company .
 - **Transactions**: Perform Transactions for that company.

+## Assumptions
+ -1.
+The account number is unique for each company
+ -2.
+The transaction amount should not be greater than the account balance -3.
+The from account number and to account number should not be the same -4.
+The transaction should be processed only if both from and to account numbers exist in the account array -5.
+The transaction should be processed only if the from account balance after transaction is greater than or equal to zero
+ -6.
+The transaction should be processed only if the to account number exists in the account array -7.
+The balance of the from account number should be updated after the transaction

 ## Technologies Used

 - TypeScript